BP and EU lobbied U.S. on Iran sanctions - sources

-LONDON BP Plc, the British government and the European Union lobbied U.S. lawmakers to have a BP-led oil and gas project exempted from proposed new U.S. sanctions which seek to stop Western companies doing business with Iran, sources close to the matter said.
+LONDON BP Plc, the British government and the European Union lobbied U.S. lawmakers to have a BP-led project exempted from proposed new U.S. sanctions which seek to stop Western companies doing business with Iran, sources close to the matter said.

-The U.S. Senate is mulling new sanctions to constrict the funding that Western nations suspect Iran is using to develop nuclear weapons.
+U.S. lawmakers are mulling new sanctions to constrict the funding that Western nations suspect Iran is using to develop nuclear weapons.

 One congressional aide said senators were discussing provisions that could bar companies like BP from working with the National Iranian Oil Company (NIOC).